SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

   - __HTML:__
     A complete offline version of the exposition as a folder of HTML compressed to a zipfile.
-It is equivalent to the online version and can be read using any browser, but does not require a internet connection.
+It is equivalent to the online version and can be read using any browser, but does not require an internet connection.
 The start page is named __index.html__ .

   - __PDF:__